 Most of these journeys would not be possible for one thing: Unlimited mileage.
 You could thank whomever gave travelers that perk throughout their rental period for that.
 This is perhaps where I am about on par with the average traveler.
 Unlimited mileage was the key to excite both vacationers and business travelers to consider the possibilities of where to go away from the airport, train station or hotel.

 On a basic level, the car rental business has not changed all that much since my first rental in 1985.
 The concept has expanded further through car sharing based on shorter time increments.
 I still have my "express service" affiliations through Hertz and Avis to bypass the counter onto my car.
 They now offer opportunities to upgrade on the spot, which was something that is a major change for consumers hoping for either a better car or a roomier vehicle for their needs.

 From something that started with a guy, his Model T, and a mileage meter attached to the tire, it certainly has been influential in the work of V&R. A temporary experience – whether on travel, for work or otherwise – behind the wheel to complete your task at hand.

-Mr. Saunders, you might not realize what you started 98 years ago.
+Mr. Saunders, you might not realize what you started over a century ago.
 There are millions of travelers that want to thank you for your great idea.
 Consider me one of them.